-The seiyuu industry isn’t indifferent romance and male seiyuu and 2D units have, throughout the years, released romantic songs that fit the season like a glove.
+The seiyuu industry isn’t indifferent to romance and male seiyuu and 2D units have, throughout the years, released romantic songs that fit the season like a glove.

 But there are some artists that have taken things a step further and heat up the day (or night) with their suggestive music, lyrics filled with innuendos, alluring performances or just go bolder and deliver an all-around sexy sonic experience for their fans to melt in.